Interns & Volunteers

 Please click on the highlighted programs for descriptions of these programs.

 The AAAPP would be pleased to assist you in identifying a volunteer opportunity, be it with our agency or another agency in your neighborhood.
 Feel free to call our office at (727) 570-9696 or our Helpline at 1-800-963-5337 and let us help you begin volunteering.

 Volunteer Recognition Month

 The AAAPP joins the nation celebrating volunteers during the month of April.
 We honor those who dedicate their time, talent and passion taking action to make our community a better place for all residents, and especially for the elders among us.
 Within the aging network there are so many and varied opportunities to positively impact the lives of elders, from delivering a hot meal, providing Medicare counseling through SHINE, or serving on the Advisory Council or Board of Directors of the AAAPP or a community agency serving seniors.
 We applaud all who make the decision to contribute to our community.

-Again this year, President Barack Obama proclaimed April 6 through 12 as National Volunteer Week.
+Again in 2016, President Barack Obama proclaimed April 6 through 12 as National Volunteer Week.
 The Proclamation included the following recognition:

 “By performing acts of service, we can shape a Nation big enough and bold enough to accommodate the hopes of all our people.
 Across our country, volunteers open doors of opportunity, pave avenues of success, fortify their communities, and lay the foundation for tomorrow’s growth and prosperity.
 They are often equipped with few resources and gain little recognition, yet because of their service, our country is a better and a stronger force for good.”